Peter-SB/Go-Chat-App/README.md

 ### Database (MySQL)

-- Used MySQL for practising implementing SQL despite it being overkill for this project.
+- Used MySQL for practising implementing SQL (despite it being overkill for this project).

 ### Docker